Grand Isle, Louisiana: Chenier habitat

 Chenier habitats are not limited to Grand Isle, but were historically found in wetlands throughout the southeastern coasts of Louisiana called the Chenier Plain.
-Today, the Chenier Plain consists of uplands, wetlands, and open water that extends from Vermillion Bay, Louisiana to East Bay, Texas.
+Today, the Chenier Plain consists of uplands, wetlands, and open water that extends from Vermilion Bay, Louisiana to East Bay, Texas.
 Of the original 500,000 acre that had existed, an estimated 5,000 to 10,000 square acres remain.
 Chenier forests consist of hardwood trees, primarily oaks and hackberries, as well as a variety of other vegetation such as mulberry, honeylocust, water oak, green ash, and American elm, all which grow along slightly elevated ridges.
 These ridges are the result of the build-up of sediment from periodic shifts of the Mississippi River's delta and can range in size from 1-3 m high and between 30-450 m wide.
 Because of the slightly higher elevation, chenier forests not only allow for the growth of hardwood trees that support the variety of migratory birds that pass through Grand Isle, but also act as a barrier for salt water intrusion into a marsh during storm surges.
 Typically, marshes that are north of a chenier are less saline than marshes that are closer to the gulf.

 The cover of a chenier forest provides for migratory birds a place to rest before or after making the flight across the Gulf of Mexico and in some species of birds, the habitat is essential for breeding.
 However, some studies suggest that it is not just the cover that habitats like chenier forests provide that attract migratory birds, but it is the food availability that is the principal factor in migratory bird stopover.
 Stopover is a term used for when flocks of migratory birds pause in a certain area to rest and/or feed.
 Studies have shown that significant stopover occurs more frequently as flocks of migratory birds near the coast.
 There is a correlation between large densities of birds occurring in continuous hardwood forests, such as old-growth cheniers.
 Studies done on forest cover indicate that as the amount of cover increased, arthropod abundance and the presence of fleshy, fruit bearing vegetation increased as well, and that migratory birds use forest cover as an indicator of greater habitat quality, thus a better food source per impending journey across the Gulf of Mexico.